If you are the average Canadian, you lose 23% of your earned income to tax 1.

 What is Foreign Withholding Tax?

-Withholding tax is “withheld” by governments when income generated within its country is paid to a non-resident.
+Withholding tax is “withheld” by the home country’s government when income generated within that country is paid to foreign investors.

 The U.S. government applies a withholding tax of 30% on interest and dividends paid to foreign investors.